-How can investors mitigate capital gains tax with the help of tax efficient schemes?
+Reduce capital gains tax with tax efficient schemes

 Earlier this year in the Chancellor’s 2021 Budget announcement, many investors were surprised to find a lack of mention of a change in the rate of capital gains tax (CGT), but experts across the industry have suggested investors “shouldn’t sit tight” ahead of forecasted increases in 2022/23.